-As noted above, the Bureau of Prisons and the Parole Commission make substantial use of the presentence ${\sf C}$ investigation report.
+As noted above, the Bureau of Prisons and the Parole Commission make substantial use of the presentence investigation report.
 Under current practice, this can result in reliance upon assertions of fact in the report in the making of critical determinations relating to custody or parole.
 For example, it is possible that the Bureau or Commission, in the course of reaching a decision on such matters as institution assignment, eligibility for programs, or computation of salient factors, will place great reliance upon factual assertions in the report which are in fact untrue and which remained unchallenged at the time of the sentencing because defendant or his counsel deemed the error unimportant in the sentencing context (e.g., where the sentence was expected to conform to an earlier plea agreement, or where the judge said he would disregard certain controverted matter in setting the sentence).
+The first sentence of new subdivision (c)(3)(D) is in-

 The first sentence of new subdivision (c)(3)(D) is intended to ensure that a record is made as to exactly what resolution occurred as to controverted matter.
 The second sentence is intended to ensure that this record comes to the attention of the Bureau or Commission when these agencies utilize the presentence investigation report.
-In current practice, "less than one-fourth of the district courts (twenty of ninety-two) communicate to the correctional agencies the defendant's challenges to information in the presentence report and the resolution of these challenges."
+In current practice, "less than onefourth of the district courts (twenty of ninety-two) communicate to the correctional agencies the defendant's challenges to information in the presentence report and the resolution of these challenges."
 Fennell & Hall, supra, at 1680.

 New subdivision (c)(3)(D) does not impose an onerous burden.
 It does not even require the preparation of a transcript.
 As is now the practice in some courts, these findings and determinations can be simply entered onto a form which is then appended to the report.
+Note to Subdivision (c)(3)(E) & (F).
+Former subdivi-